-- · remember:
+- remember;

-- reason: and
+- reason; and

 - perceive, understand, express and give effect to ideas.
-For the above definition, the following are not covered:

-- Other types of dementia.
+Other types of dementia.

 Alzheimer's disease occurs when the nerve cells in the brain deteriorate over time and the brain shrinks.
 There are various ways in which this can affect someone, for example, severe loss of memory and concentration and mental ability gradually failing.